Mesolatido/discord-js-bot-guide/getting_audio_to_work.md

   - Wait for it to finish (could be a few minutes)
   - Close this window.

+#### Verify that things work
+Before going further, verify that the pre-requisites do work.

+`ffmpeg` in a command line should return a block of text including the

 Once that's done, execute the following codes in your bot's folder:

 ```